Republic of the North Solomons: Reaction

-Papua New Guinea's Chief Minister, Mr Michael Somare, initially showed no outward concern at Bougainville's stand.
+Papua New Guinea's Chief Minister, Michael Somare, initially showed no outward concern at Bougainville's stand.
 The Roman Catholic Church, the most powerful organization in Bougainville, officially announced its support for the breakaway move.
 (Bougainvilleans have experienced German, British, and Australian colonial administrations and missionaries.)
 Papua New Guinea, Australia and the United Nations did not recognize the secession and PNG government officials on the island simply ignored it.
 Through their district council, the Western Islands District of the British Solomon Islands Protectorate—comprising a third of the population of the Solomon Islands—asked to join independent Bougainville.

 Context

 Many Bougainville islanders have always regarded themselves as a separate entity in Papua New Guinea.
-The people have very dark skin in contrast to the lighter skin colour of Papuans.
 The island is over 900 kilometres east of the mainland and, geographically, is nearer the Solomon Islands, forming part of the Solomon Islands archipelago.

 The declaration of independence followed the discovery sometime previously of the world's largest deposits of copper in the region.
 The Papua New Guinea Government had then established the Bougainville Copper mine company in Panguna, central Bougainville.
 Bougainville Copper was a subsidiary of Conzinc Rio Tinto of Australia, which in turn was controlled by the British company Rio Tinto Group.
 When the mining started, the Australian administration, backed by armed police, gave access to prospectors while informing residents that their land was being taken over without discussion.